google/android-key-attestation/server/README.md

 --------------

 - Up-to-date Java JDK
-- [Bouncy Castle Cryptography Java APIs][5] (included as dependency in gradle build configuration).
+- [Bouncy Castle Cryptography Java APIs][5]

 [5]: https://www.bouncycastle.org/java.html

 Getting Started
 ---------------

-This sample uses the Gradle build system.
-To build this project, use the `gradlew build` command or use "Import Project" in IntelliJ or Android Studio.

-Run the main method in `KeyAttestationExample` directly or use the `gradlew run --args="<cert-directory>"` task to execute this sample.
+This sample uses the Bazel build system.
+Run the main method in `KeyAttestationExample` directly or use the `bazel run //server/src/main/java/com/android/example:KeyAttestationExample -- <cert-directory>` task to execute this sample.
 The `cert-directory` must contain the certificate chain, one certificate per file in either DER or PEM encoding and the files are read in alphabetical order.
-For example the provided `/examples/pem/algorithm_EC_SecurityLevel_StrongBox/` can be used.
+For example the provided `server/examples/pem/algorithm_EC_SecurityLevel_StrongBox/` can be used.

 Support
 -------